 Calendar

-KHL playoffs 2020
+KHL Playoffs 2020

-Coaching resignations at the end of the season
+Coach resignations at the end of the season

 Admiral: Gone Sergey Svetlov, came Leonid Tambiev.

-Dynamo R : Out Girts Ankipans.
+Dynamo R: Out Girts Unkipans.

 Coaching changes during the season